 West Virginia Month-to-Month Lease Agreement

-A West Virginia month-to-month rental agreement is a contract (not necessarily in writing) which allows a tenant to rent property from a landlord, for one month at a time, in exchange for a fee (“rent”).
-The rental renews monthly, until either party gives proper notice to end it.
+A West Virginia month-to-month rental agreement is a contract (not necessarily in writing) for a tenant to rent property from a landlord, one month at a time, in exchange for a fee (“rent”).
+The agreement renews monthly, until either party gives proper notice to end it.

 note

-For information about fixed-term leases in West Virginia (i.e., a term of one year or more), click here.
+For information about West Virginia fixed-term leases (rentals for a term of one year or more), click here.

 Basics of a West Virginia Month-to-Month Rental Agreement

 In West Virginia, a landlord and tenant create a month-to-month lease by agreeing to rent a property according to acceptable terms.
-Written rental agreements are clearer and legally stronger, but oral leases are legal in a month-to-month context.
+Written agreements are clearer and more reliable in case of disagreement, but month-to-month oral (unwritten) leases are legal.

-Parties under a month-to-month lease enjoy full rights under West Virginia landlord-tenant law.
+Parties under a month-to-month lease have full rights under West Virginia landlord-tenant law.
 The tenant must use the property in a responsible way and pay rent on time.
-The landlord must keep essential features of the property in habitable condition, and protect the tenant’s quiet enjoyment of the lease.
+The landlord must ensure the tenant’s quiet enjoyment of the property.
+This includes keeping critical features of the property in good working condition.

 Required Disclosures for Month-to-Month Rentals in West Virginia